TRDan6577/exfiltron/README.md

 * -e (--encrypt) Setting this flag will result in your data being encrypted with AES-256 using CTR mode.
 Please note that this should only be used if the attacker executes exfiltron.py through a secure channel
-* -i (--integrity-check) Using a hashing algorithm that is picked by the user, Exfiltron hashes the chosen file and sends, as the first packet, the resulting hash.
-After receiving all of the files, the attacker's side then pieces the files back together and runs the same hash again and compares the two (NOT YET IMPLEMENTED)
+* -i (--integrity-check) Exfiltron hashes the chosen file and sends, as the first packet, the resulting hash.
+After receiving all of the files, the attacker's side then pieces the file back together and runs the same hash again and compares the two.
+Please note that the hash will be placed in the first packet sent and will ignore the setting placed after the -a (--data-per-packet) flag.
+All other packets will be sized with respect to the -a flag.
+The hash in use is SHA-256

 ## Methods of Exfiltration
 Currently, the following methods of exfiltration are available/in progress: